Acharya Vidyasagar: Literary works

-Tradition
+Monastic lineage

 Acharya Vidyasagar belongs to the tradition established by Acharya ShantisagarJi.
 Acharya Shantisagar initiated Acharya Virasagar, who was then succeeded by Acharya Shivsagar, Acharya Gyansagar and finally Acharya Vidyasagar.

 Some of his disciples are well-known scholars in their own right.
 As of 2001, about 21% of all the Digambara monks were under Acharya Vidyasagar.
 Muni Sudhasagar and Muni Pramansagar are also his disciples.
 One of his best known disciples was Muni Kshamasagar who died in 2015.

 Acharya Pushadantasagar, the guru of Muni Tarun Sagar, was initiated as a kshullak (junior monk) by Acharya Vidyasagar, although he took muni diksha from Acharya Vimal Sagar.
 Upadhyaya Guptisagar took muni diksha in 1982 from Acharya Vidyasagar although he later joined the sangha (community) of Acharya Vidyanand.

 Acharya Vidyasagar has been a source of inspiration to the people for founding institutions for their welfare at different locations.
 Since the number of monks (munis) and nuns (āryikas) initiated and directed by him exceeds two hundred (117 Digambar Muni, 172 Aryikas), they stay in more than 60 locations in India.
 This ensures that only a few monks or nuns are staying in one place.

 Acharya Vidyasagar gave carried out most Digambara monk initiations in the country, amounting to 505.